tapsbook/photobookSDK-iOS/Doc/template-DB.md

 ````
 Once you complete, the output file will include THEME, PRINT_INFO, PAGE_LAYOUTS, PAGE_BACKGROUNDS and SLOTS data in SQL format.

 *Tip: Remember start simple!
 It is recommended that you break your data importing into multiple steps by different themes (page aspect ratio), only load one theme at each step.
-Try the theme and make sure it loads successfully by the app before you import another theme. *
+Try the theme and verify it loads successfully by the SDK before you import another theme.*

-### 2.2 [Optiona) Add product specific book cover layouts.
+### 2.2 [Optional] Add product specific book cover layouts.

 *Tip: You can skip this step and fix it later by directly modifying the data in the SQLite after step 2.3*